 Beautiful spires of Ludwig Church in Munich

-Ludwigskirche of the University Church of St. Ludwig was built under the patronage of King Ludwig I of Bavaria.
-It was built in the early 19th century in the neo-Romanesque style because of King Ludwig’s love for Italian architecture.
+Ludwigskirche of the University Church of St. Ludwig was built under the patronage of King Ludwig I of Bavaria in the early 19th century in the neo-Romanesque style because of King Ludwig’s love for Italian architecture.

 Be sure to check out the large fresco of the Last Judgement behind the high altar.
-Frescoes of the Nativity and the Crucifixion are also huge.
-They were created by German painter Peter von Cornelius, one of main representatives of the Nazarene movement.
+The frescoes of the Nativity and the Crucifixion are also huge.
+They were created by German painter Peter von Cornelius, one of the main representatives of the Nazarene movement.

 St. Michael’s Church – Michaelskirche